Lyons Township, Illinois: Education

-Lyons Township is served by two public high school districts: Lyons Township High School District 204, for students in the northwest half of the township, and Argo Community High School District 217, for students in the southeast half.
+Lyons Township is served by many public high school districts, the largest bring Lyons Township HS: Lyons Township High School District 204, for students in the northwest half of the township, and Argo Community High School District 217, for students in the southeast half.
+Students in Lyons attend Morton West High School in Berwyn, IL.
+Some students in Willow Springs attend Amos Alonzo Stagg High School in Palos Hills, IL.